Category Archives: Stress & Overwhelm

 What is the Vagus Nerve?

 The vagus nerve is the longest and most complex cranial nerve in your body.
 It carries signals to and from your brain to many vital organs, including your heart, blood vessels, lungs, stomach, intestines, vocal chords and more.
-It is part of the autonomic nervous system (ANS) which plays a role in controlling and regulating involuntary functions like breathing, heartbeat, mood, digestion, and blood pressure.
+It is part of the autonomic nervous system (ANS), which plays a role in controlling and regulating involuntary functions like breathing, heartbeat, mood, digestion, and blood pressure.

-The ANS has two main branches: the sympathetic nervous system (SNS) and the parasympathetic nervous system (PNS).
-The sympathetic branch is responsible for activating the “fight or flight” response when you face a threat or a challenge.
+The sympathetic branch (SNS) is responsible for activating the “fight or flight” response when you face a threat or a challenge.
 It stimulates your adrenal glands to release adrenaline and cortisol, which increases your heart rate, blood pressure, blood sugar, and alertness.
 This helps you immediately cope with the challenging situation, but it also puts a lot of stress on your body.

-The parasympathetic branch is responsible for activating the “rest and digest” response which kicks in to calm your body down and restore balance once the threat or challenge is over.
-By stimulating the vagus nerve we get greater calming effects by the PNS.
+The other parasympathetic branch (PNS) is responsible for activating the “rest and digest” response which kicks in to calm your body down and restore balance once the threat or challenge is over.
+By stimulating the vagus nerve, we get greater calming effects from the PNS.

 The vagus nerve is the main component of the PNS, and it acts as a bridge between your brain and your body.
-It sends signals from your brain to your organs to regulate their functions, and feedback from your organs to your brain with information about your physical and emotional state.
+It sends signals from your brain to your organs to regulate their functions.
+It also sends feedback from your organs to your brain with information about your physical and emotional state.
 The vagus nerve is like a two-way communication channel that helps you maintain homeostasis, a state of equilibrium and harmony in your body.

-Maintaining balance between the PNS and SNS is crucial for your physical and mental health.
+Maintaining balance between the PNS and SNS is crucial for your physical and mental health and wellness.

-How the Vagus Nerve Affects Your Health and Wellbeing
+How the Vagus Nerve Affects Wellness

 The vagus nerve influences many aspects of your physiology and psychology and has a profound impact on your health and well-being.

-Here are some of the benefits of having a healthy and active vagus nerve:
+Here are some of the benefits of a healthy and active vagus nerve:

 Reduce Stress and Anxiety

-The vagus nerve plays a big role in regulating your stress response, which lowers your heart rate, blood pressure, breathing rate, and cortisol levels.
-Cortisol is a hormone released by your adrenal glands in response to stress, and it can have negative effects on your health if it’s chronically elevated.
+The vagus nerve plays an important role in regulating the stress response.
+It lowers your heart rate, blood pressure, breathing rate, and cortisol levels.
+Cortisol is a hormone released by your adrenal glands in response to stress.
+When it’s chronically elevated it can have negative effects on your health.
 The vagus nerve can also help you cope with emotional stress by enhancing your social skills, empathy, compassion, and trust.

 The vagus nerve protects your body by helping it switch back and forth from the fight-flight response and the rest-digest mode.

-Improve Your Mood and Mental Health
+Improve Mood and Mental Health

 The vagus nerve stimulates production of neurotransmitters serotonin and oxytocin which are associated with happiness and well-being.
 Serotonin is a chemical that regulates your mood, appetite, sleep, memory, and learning.
 Oxytocin is a hormone that promotes bonding, love, and social connection.
-The vagus nerve increases your resilience and optimism to help prevent or treat depression.

-Boost Your Immune System and Reduce Inflammation
+Boost Immune System and Reduce Inflammation

 Inflammation is a natural response to injury or infection, but it can also cause damage to your tissues and organs when it’s chronic or excessive.
 The vagus nerve can activate the cholinergic anti-inflammatory pathway (CAP), which is a mechanism that suppresses inflammation in your body.
-It also helps you fight off infections and diseases by enhancing your immune system’s function and reducing inflammation.

 Enhance Your Cognitive Abilities and Memory